Sir Robert Cunliffe, 5th Baronet: Family

 Cunliffe married twice.
 He first married in 1869 Eleanor Sophia Egerton Leigh, only daughter of Major Egerton Leigh of West Hall High Leigh and Jodrell Hall, Cheshire.
 She died in 1898 and is also buried at Wrexham Cemetery.

-He secondly married in St Barnabas’ Church, Pimlico on 5 January 1901 Honourable Cecile Victoria Sackville-West, daughter of Hon.
+He secondly married in Church of St Barnabas, Pimlico on 5 January 1901 Honourable Cecile Victoria Sackville-West, daughter of Hon.
 William Edward Sackville-West (1830–1905; a younger son of the 5th Earl De La Warr) by his wife Georgina Dodwell (d.1883).
 Her brother was Lionel Sackville-West, 3rd Baron Sackville, and after he succeeded an uncle as Baron in 1908, she was allowed to use the style the Honorable.
 Lady Cunliffe was appointed a Commander of the Order of the British Empire (CBE) in 1920.
 She survived her husband by 50 years and died in 1955.

 With his first wife he had a son Foster Cunliffe who was a cricketer and historian and died fighting in World War I and a daughter Mary (born circa 1879).